next-book/dev-book/content/spring.md

 When the flowing mass reaches the drain at the foot of the bank it spreads out flatter into <em>strands</em>, the separate streams losing their semi-cylindrical form and gradually becoming more flat and broad, running together as they are more moist, till they form an almost flat <em>sand</em>, still variously and beautifully shaded, but in which you can trace the original forms of vegetation; till at length, in the water itself, they are converted into <em>banks</em>, like those formed off the mouths of rivers, and the forms of vegetation are lost in the ripple marks on the bottom.</p>
 <p>The whole bank, which is from twenty to forty feet high, is sometimes overlaid with a mass of this kind of foliage, or sandy rupture, for a quarter of a mile on one or both sides, the produce of one spring day.
 What makes this sand foliage remarkable is its springing into existence thus suddenly.
-When I see on the one side the inert bank⁠—for the sun acts on one side first⁠—and on the other this luxuriant foliage, the creation of an hour, I am affected as if in a peculiar sense I stood in the laboratory of the Artist who made the world and me⁠—had come to where he was still at work, sporting on this bank, and with excess of energy strewing his fresh designs about.
+When I see on the one side the inert bank—for the sun acts on one side first—and on the other this luxuriant foliage, the creation of an hour, I am affected as if in a peculiar sense I stood in the laboratory of the Artist who made the world and me—had come to where he was still at work, sporting on this bank, and with excess of energy strewing his fresh designs about.
 I feel as if I were nearer to the vitals of the globe, for this sandy overflow is something such a foliaceous mass as the vitals of the animal body.
 You find thus in the very sands an anticipation of the vegetable leaf.
 No wonder that the earth expresses itself outwardly in leaves, it so labors with the idea inwardly.